Bitcoin

 Crypto has been a hot topic for over a decade, but the complexity of this expanding market can be overwhelming due to the continuous news surrounding it.
 However, understanding the history of Bitcoin, the worlds first and most widely traded crypto, can simplify this task.

 This bundle of transactions contained the first 50 Bitcoins ever created.
-From there, other early contributors mined BTC until 2010, when programmer Laszlo Hanyecz made the first known commercial transaction – he used 10,000 BTC to buy two pizzas from Papa John’s.
+From there, other early contributors mined BTC until 2010, when programmer Laszlo Hanyecz made the first known commercial transaction – he used 10,000 BTC to buy two pizzas from the american fast food chain Papa John’s.

-Interesting fact: As of this writing, that amount of Bitcoin is worth over $300 million.
+Interesting fact: As of this writing, that amount of Bitcoin is worth over $1 Billion USD!

 Since then, Bitcoin has been traded over 800 million times, with the earliest significant transactions taking place in darknet markets.
-The largest of these markets was Silk Road, created by “Dread Pirate Roberts”, aka Ross Ulbricht, which traded almost 10 million Bitcoins throughout its existence.
-Ross is currently serving a life sentence as we speak.
+The largest of these markets was Silk Road, created by “Dread Pirate Roberts”, aka Ross Ulbricht

 How Does Bitcoin Work in NZ?